-The Volta River Authority (VRA) was established in April 26 1961 as Ghana’s number one generator and supplier of electricity.
-VRA was responsible for the construction of a hydroelectric dam on the Volta River that was to have the capacity to supply Ghana and neighbouring countries with electricity.
-The dam that was created as a result of the construction has formed the largest manmade lake in the world with a surface area of 8,502 square kilometres.
+The Volta River Authority (VRA) was established on April 26, 1961.
+It is Ghana’s number one generator and supplier of electricity.
+VRA is responsible for the construction of the hydroelectric dam on the Volta River which supplies Ghana and its neighbouring countries with electricity.
+The hydroelectric dam has to the formation of the largest manmade lake in the world with a surface area of 8,502 square kilometres.

-EMH was awarded the keenly contested tender because of its rich experience in research and production of topical documentaries.
+Eagle London Agency was awarded the keenly contested tender because of our rich experience in research and production of topical documentaries.

-Our research team spent over 6months consulting with both present and past staff, consultants, local residents, traditional rulers and expatriates that worked on the project in Ghana in the early 1960s, The team also spent a couple of months visiting communities and sites that were once occupied by people but now submerged by the lake.
-The essence of these activities was to enable the team paint a picture of life before, during and after the constructions of the dam.
+The Eagle research team spent over 6months consulting with present/past staff, consultants, local residents, traditional rulers and expatriates that worked on the Dam project in the early 1960s.
+The team also spent time visiting communities and sites that were once occupied prior to the construction of the lake.
+The purpose of these activities was to enable the team to paint a vivid picture of life before, during and after the constructions of the dam.

-The research was transcribed into a script and a story board to form the basis of the project.
-The film crew spent a further 3months filming and interviewing on various locations across the length and breadth of the Volta River.
+The research was transcribed into a script and a storyboard to form the basis of the project.
+The Eagle film crew then spent a further three months filming and interviewing on various locations across the length and breadth of the Volta River.